Self Guided Tour

 1. Student Services Center

-This three story building contains offices that are dedicated to assisting our students throughout their academic career, such as the New Student Program Office which supports the transition of our newest students to UH Hilo.
-This building is also the home to the Office of the Vice Chancellor for Student Affairs, Admissions Office, Registrar's Office, Financial Aid Office, Advising Center, Career Development Services, and much more.
+This three-story building contains offices that are dedicated to assisting our students throughout their academic career, such as the Office, which supports the transition of our newest students to UH Hilo.
+This building is also the home to the Office of the Vice Chancellor for Student Affairs, Admissions Office, Registrar’s Office, Financial Aid Office, Career and Academic Advising, and much more.

 1A.
 Performing Arts Center